Survey Proposals

 Eligibility criteria for the applicant

-Shoulder and Elbow consultants, orthopaedic trainee researchers supported by a Shoulder and Elbow Consultant or an Allied Health Professional.
+Applicants eligible for consideration include Shoulder and Elbow consultants, as well as orthopaedic trainee researchers supported by either a Shoulder and Elbow Consultant or an Allied Health Professional.
+The survey wording must be submitted as part of the application.

 Eligibility criteria for selection